 About the Society...

 The Society was founded in 1886 by the late Miss Edith Smallwood.
-It assists women domiciled and habitually resident in the United Kingdom who are living alone in their own home (either owned or rented) and in genuine need, irrespective of social status.
+It assists women resident in the United Kingdom who are living alone in their own home (either owned or rented) and in genuine need, irrespective of social status.

-Assistance is usually given in the form of regular allowances.
+Assistance is usually given in the form of a regular allowance.

 There are many benevolent organisations that help people who have worked in a particular trade or profession, and their dependents.
 They can often be more generous than general charities such as ourselves, and we recommend approaching them first.

 The Society does not receive any financial support from national or local government.
 Our work is funded entirely by gifts and investment income resulting from the generosity of our benefactors over more than a century.
 See how you could help too.

 The full Trustees' Annual Report and Financial Statements for the year ended 31 December 2015 can be viewed or downloaded from this site.

 If you feel we have made a mistake or have done something which you found unsatisfactory or unacceptable please let us know.